timotheus30/timotheus30/README.md

 # 💫 About Me:
-I'm working on new cloud security projects in relation to Ai.<br>I'm learning how to deploy AI in Cloud Infrastrcuture.<br>I'm currently learning about the differences between Azure and AWS in relation to their cloud environments.<br>I'm open to hearing and trying innovative ideas and strategies about cybersecurity!!
+Aspiring Cloud Security Professional.<br>I'm learning how to deploy AI in Cloud Infrastrcuture.<br>I'm currently learning about the differences between Azure and AWS in relation to their cloud environments.<br>I'm open to hearing and trying innovative ideas and strategies about cybersecurity!!

 ## 🌐 Socials: